szabgab/perlmaven.com/sites/en/pages/multi-dimensional-arrays-in-perl.md

 ## Two dimensional array or what?

-As you can see this resembles a <b>two dimensional array</b>, but its shape is not rectangular, as you would expect from a matrix.
+As you can see this resembles a **two dimensional array**, but its shape is not rectangular, as you would expect from a matrix.
 The first row has only one element while the second row has 3. (even if one of them is undef).

 In a similar way there could be elements in the `@matrix` array that have not other dimension.
 For example